matthew-brett/pydagogue/curious_git.rst

 stupid content tracker".

 The reason that this is important is that git thinks in a very simple way about files and directories.
-You will ask git to keep backups of files in a directory, and it does just this; it stores snapshots of the files, so you can go back to them later.
+You will ask git to keep snapshots of files in a directory, and it does just this; it stores snapshots of the files, so you can go back to them later.

-Here is a story where we develop a very simple system for storing file backups.
+Here is a story where we develop a very simple system for storing file snapshots.
 We soon find it starts to look just like git.

 ****************
 A familiar story